pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: One contact with a reminder in the contact list.

     1. Test case: `reminder 1`<br>
-       Expected: Show the reminders of the first contact in the status message.
+       Expected: Show the reminders of the first contact in the result display message.

     1. Test case: no reminders<br>
        Prerequisite: First contact with no reminders.<br>
        Command: `reminder 1`<br>
-       Expected: Show no reminders in the status message.
+       Expected: Show no reminders in the result display message.

     1. Test case: `reminder x` (where x is larger than the contact list size)<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

 #### Viewing reminders by date